cherche/joemat-interface/README.md

 └───joemat/
     │   joematInterface.*
 ```
-Then place all the files in `mlfunctions/` in the root project directory `project/`,
+Then place all the files in `mlfunctions/` in the root project
-or simply add `mlfunctions/`, wherever it may be, to the MATLAB path.
+directory `project/`, or simply add `mlfunctions/` to the MATLAB path.

 ### Technical installation
 1. Ensure that the library file `libjoemat.*` is